Teycir/Gist/README.md

 ## What is Gist?

-**Gist** is a Chrome extension that transforms how you consume Google search results by providing instant AI-powered summaries.
+**Gist** is a Chrome extension that transforms how you consume search results by providing instant AI-powered summaries.
 Instead of clicking through multiple websites and reading lengthy articles, get a comprehensive summary of the top search results in seconds.

 ### ✨ Key Features